MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 * Register only the `beforeUnload` handler if your app doesn't require app caching but needs time to safely save state (as leaving the app can cause the app content to be abruptly removed from the Document Object Model (DOM)).
 If the app hasn't registered for the `load` event, it's removed from the DOM after the unload flow completes.

-* Follow the guidelines in this section to onboard your app to app caching in Teams meeting first.
+* Follow the guidelines in this section to onboard your app to app caching in Teams meeting.
 For app caching support only in meetings, register the `load` or `beforeUnload` handlers if the context is `sidePanel`.

 * Apps are expected to sleep when cached (use minimal compute or network resources and minimizes SDK requests).
 All the register handlers and the following SDK requests are allowed when the app is cached: